Page Contributor(s): Steve Jones, Olympia, WA, USA

 to the Henry Jackson Visitor Center (western approach).

 Mt.
-Rainier is located in the Cascade subrange of the Pacific Coast Mountain Range and is the highest point in Washington at 14,417’.
+Rainier is located in the Cascade subrange of the Pacific Coast Mountain Range and is the highest point in Washington state at 14,417’.

 Mt.
 Rainier as seen from Kerry Park in Seattle.